gatling/gatling/src/docs/content/reference/current/upgrading/3.4-to-3.5/index.md

 ---
-title: "Migrating from 3.4 to 3.5"
+title: "Upgrading from 3.4 to 3.5"
-description: "Gatling migration from 3.4 to 3.5"
+description: "Gatling upgrade guide from 3.4 to 3.5"
 lead: ""
 date: 2021-04-20T18:30:56+02:00
 lastmod: 2021-04-20T18:30:56+02:00